Building a Customized Conda Environment

 mamba create --name <env_name>

-<env_name> is whatever name you choose for your environment.
+is whatever name you choose for your environment.
 All packages installed within this new environment are saved under /home1/<user_name>/.conda/envs/<env_name>

-0.0.0.4.2 4.2 Activate the environment with conda activate or mamba activate.
+0.0.0.4.2 4.2 Activate the environment with conda activate

 mamba activate <env_name>

-0.0.0.4.3 4.3 Install packages into the environment with mamba install.
+0.0.0.4.3 4.3 Install packages into the environment with mamba install

 Once the Conda environment has been activated, install packages into that environment.
 For example, you can install the PyTorch package within your environment by following the PyTorch documentation.
 For other data science packages, refer to their websites for the latest package installation instructions in data-science-packages page.